 Reporting of Scores

 Candidates who applied as a "Testamur" and passed the examination are required to provide CBNC with documentation of having passed the Cardiology, Nuclear Medicine or Radiology board examination and a copy of their current medical license in order to be granted Diplomate status with CBNC.
-A copy of the letter from the certifying board or a print-out from the certifying board's website will be accepted and may be scanned and emailed to CBNC@apca.org or alternatively faxed to 301-424-0875.
-Once the required documentation is received by CBNC, your status will be changed to Diplomate in the CBNC Certification Verification Database and your certificate will be sent to you at the address on record.
+A copy of the letter from the certifying board or a print-out from the certifying board's website will be accepted and may be emailed to CBNC@apca.org or alternatively uploaded into your MY APCA account - upon uploading your documents you must notify staff via email to request conversion and indicate that you have uploaded into the system.
+Once the required documentation is received by CBNC, your status will be changed to Diplomate on APCA's Directory of Certificants and your certificate will be sent to you at the address on record.
 Regardless of when a Testamur becomes a Diplomate, his/her certification period is 10 years.

 Request for Score Verification

 Candidates who fail the examination may appeal their score by following the APCA Appeals Policy.
-The appeal must be for reasons related to the examintation administration; Candidates were exposed to testing condidtions severe enoutgh to cause a major disruption.
+The appeal must be for reasons related to the examination administration; Candidates were exposed to testing conditions severe enough to cause a major disruption.
 Appeals based solely on the belief that a Candidate prepare intensely and has practiced nuclear cardiology for years or for having missed passing by a number of examination points will not be considered.

 In order to consider an appeal based on examination administration or a disruption in the examination process, the incident(s) must have been reported to the Pearson VUE testing center TA and to the CBNC/APCA office as described above under Issues During your Examination section above.
 Documentation to support your appeal must be submitted with your appeal request to email@example.com no later than five (5) days after your examination appointment.